Welcome to Wuppertal!

 The answer is simple: Wuppertal is a city that lives transformation.
 During the 19th and early 20th century, Wuppertal was the hotspot of the German textile industry.
 Since then, the city has come a long way.
 Challenged by important structural, economic and social change, Wuppertal has evolved into a city with a vibrant arts and cultural scene, and a city that embraces change.

-● Andreas Mucke, Lord Mayor © Medienzentrum Stadt Wuppertal
+● Uwe Schneidewind, Lord Mayor © Medienzentrum Stadt Wuppertal

 A young town with history